-Salinity in drinking water in the present samples collected ranged from 0.92to 1.23 %.
+Salinity in drinking water in the present samples collected at DPA ranged from 0.61 ‰ at Canteen to 1.04 ‰ at Nirmal Building and average salinity was 0.66 ‰ while at Vadinar sampling location salinity ranged from 0.25-0.29 ‰.
 There are no prescribed Indian standards for salinity in Drinking water.